 All Saints’ Day is the time when we celebrate the Communion of Saints, of which all the baptised are members.
 Traditionally, All Saints’ has become associated with the men and women in whose lives the Church as a whole has seen the grace of God powerfully at work.
 It is an opportunity to give thanks for that grace, and for the wonderful ends to which it shapes a human life; it is a time to be encouraged by the example of the saints and to recall that sanctity may grow in the ordinary circumstances, as well as the extraordinary crises, of human living.

 Although All Saints’ Day falls on 1 November, we normally celebrate it in the Oakham Team on the nearest Sunday, and it is a particularly important occasion for Oakham and Braunston, both churches being dedicated to All Saints.
-This year we celebrate together as a Team on Sunday 30 October at 10:30am at All Saints Oakham, which will also be when we say farewell to our curate Revd Dr Dominic Coad.

 All Souls’ Day